FNLCR-Bioinformatics/TidyingData/Overview.md

     ## #   newrel_f3544 <int>, newrel_f4554 <int>, newrel_f5564 <int>,
     ## #   newrel_f65 <int>

-The `who` data set has information from thw World Health Organization on TB cases recorded by country, age and sex.
+The `who` data set has information from the World Health Organization on TB cases recorded by country, age and sex.
 It is not tidy because multiple variables are encoded in many of the columns, and incidence is spread over columns 5 through 60 (e.g. `new_sp_m014` contains incidence